Fact or Fiction: What Do You Really Know About Cholesterol?

 If you’re confused about cholesterol, you’re not alone.
-New cholesterol guidelines from heart health experts have recently changed the way health care providers manage cholesterol.
+As the science changes, so does our approach to interpreting cholesterol levels and other health health numbers, including tests beyond cholesterol and blood pressure that better help you stay healthy.
 Now’s a great time to catch up — and separate fact from fiction.

 Myth #1: Your cholesterol level determines whether you should take cholesterol medication.

-Fact: Your overall heart health risk determines whether you should take cholesterol medication.
+Fact: Your overall heart health determines whether you should take cholesterol medication.

 What’s wrong with that?
 This approach led patients and health care providers alike to over-focus on cholesterol target numbers that were actually pretty arbitrary.
-We don’t really know how much different LDL-cholesterol levels change your risk of heart attack and stroke (i.e. your cardiovascular risk) — and after all, that’s what we really care about, not blood test results.
-Your cholesterol is just one indicator of your risk among many.
-Smoking cigarettes or just getting older, for example, are even bigger risk factors.
+We don’t really know how much LDL-cholesterol levels change your risk of heart attack and stroke (i.e. your cardiovascular risk) — and after all, that’s what matters, not blood test results.
+Your cholesterol is just one indicator among many.
+Smoking cigarettes or just getting older, for example, are even bigger factors in your overall heart health.

-Myth #2: Statin cholesterol medications lower the likelihood of heart attack, stroke and death for anyone who takes them.
+Myth #2: Cholesterol medications like statins lower the likelihood of heart attack, stroke and death for anyone who takes them.

 Fact: The higher your cardiovascular risk, the more you’ll benefit from taking a statin.
 For people with good heart health, the side effects of statins usually outweigh the benefits.